 As a teacher consultant with Family Academy / Academy Northwest the Lord brought many families to me that faced academic challenges.
 I had earned a Master’s of Art degree in Special Education in 1989 and developed a program for struggling students in Spain.
 By 2002, I was looking for more tools to help these students.
 My Academy Northwest learning center was going well, but I wanted to get to the underlying cause for these challenges and not just supply accommodations.
 In my search I learned of the neurodevelopmental approach to learning.
 I began an independent study / internship with the International Christian Association of Neurodevelopmentalists in 2003 which culminated in certification in 2007.

-Follow www.unlockinglearningpotential.com for more Personal Reflections this summer.
+Follow www.unlockinglearningpotential.com for more Personal Reflections during the next few months.